Connecticut & New York

 • Most installations are completed in one to two days.

 • American Dry Basement Systems offers a lifetime transferable warranty.
-Exterior systems have a limited warranty for usually ten years.
+Exterior systems typically have a limited warranty of ten years.

 • Your floor and walls are strengthened using our proprietary concrete mix.
-You are getting a new waterproofed foundation back.
+You are getting a new, waterproofed foundation.

 French Drain Installation Procedure

-American Dry Basement Systems provides a french drain system installation like no other.
-Every waterproofing contractor is different; some cut corners, some stick with old methods with limited reliability, and some reinvent waterproofing with slick marketing to benefit their pockets, not the customer.
-We pride ourselves on using the best techniques in basement waterproofing and combining them to give our customers the absolute best waterproofing solution.
+American Dry Basement Systems provides a French drain system installation like no other.
+Every waterproofing contractor is different; some cut corners, some adhere to outdated methods with limited reliability, and some reinvent waterproofing with slick marketing to benefit their own interests, not those of the customer.
+We pride ourselves on utilizing the best techniques in basement waterproofing and combining them to provide our customers with the absolute best waterproofing solution.

 1. We clear the area by moving large items to the center of the room.
 We cover all items, vents, and smoke alarms with plastic sheets and wrap.